-- the provision of the data to Ofgem (format, frequency etc) - any audit or examiner requirements - reasons for the data requirement - explanations of how Ofgem will monitor, assess, and enforce compliance - a glossary of terms used in the workbooks - 1.11.10.
+- 1.11.
 For the avoidance of doubt, this document should be read in conjunction with the RIGs Licence Condition (Standard Licence Condition B15 of the Electricity Transmission Licence6).
-Where definitions are provided within the RIGs Licence Condition, they are not duplicated in this document. - 1.12.1.11.
+Where definitions are provided within the RIGs Licence Condition, they are not duplicated in this document. - 1.12.
 This document is divided into sections reflecting the different component parts of the RIGs.
-These are as follows: - Section 2 provides general instructions and guidance for completing the C+O RRP worksheets. - Section 3 sets out the contents and purpose of each of the worksheets included in the C+O RRP. - Section 4 provides instructions and guidance for the completion of the worksheets included in the C+O RRP. - Section 5 provides instructions and guidance for the submission of the Supporting Commentary.
+These are as follows: - Section 2 provides general instructions and guidance for completing the ESO RRP worksheets. - Section 3 sets out the contents and purpose of each of the worksheets included in the ESO RRP. - Section 4 provides instructions and guidance for the completion of the worksheets included in the ESO RRP. - Section 5 provides instructions and guidance for the submission of the Supporting Commentary.

-RIIO-2 Electricity System Operator - Costs and Outputs Regulatory Reporting Pack Template reporting requirements (eg the ESO's Business Plan Data Template and the ESORI Guidance).
+RIIO-2 Electricity System Operator - ESO Regulatory Reporting Pack Template